mlab-modules/GPS02/README.md

 ## Plug-and-Play Functionality

 With its plug-and-play functionality, the GPS02B MLAB module simplifies the integration process.
-You can easily connect it to an MLAB system using the standardized connectors, eliminating the need for complex wiring or soldering.
+You can easily connect it to an MLAB system using standardized connectors, eliminating the need for complex wiring or soldering.
 This streamlined setup accelerates your development process and reduces time-to-market.

 ## Modular Expandability